arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ### Next Steps

 One thing that we didn't have a look at is testing the final model.
 In Edge Impulse Studio there is a section for this called "Model Testing".
 It allows you to test the accuracy of your model with additional data that it hasn't seen yet.
 This gives you an opportunity to find out for which images the classification accuracy falls short.
 You can inspect individual images that are not correctly detected and decide whether additional data needs to be created to re-train the model for better accuracy on those images.
-You can also decide to move the images that were not recognized correctly to the training set and try again with that setup.
+You can also decide to move the images that were not recognised correctly to the training set and try again with that setup.

 ## Troubleshooting